-The outputs from up to ten Kohler PW 6000 S2 UPS modules can be connected together to form a parallel UPS system - an example of a three module parallel system is shown in Figure 2.7.
+The outputs from up to ten KOHLER PW 6000 (160-300kVA) UPS modules can be connected together to form a parallel UPS system - an example of a three module parallel system is shown in Figure 2.7.

-The Kohler PW 6000 S2 has a Decentralised Bypass Architecture (DPA), in that each UPS module contains its own static bypass and static switch.
-This eliminates the need for a separate bypass cabinet, as required by some manufacturers' systems, and so eliminates a potential single point of failure.
-This ensures the highest possible level of power availability and avoids a single point of failure that can exist in other, more traditional, parallel systems.
-It also allows an individual module to be electronically disconnected from the parallel system without affecting the remaining on-line modules.
+The KOHLER PW 6000 (160-300kVA) has a Decentralised Parallel Architecture (DPA), in that each UPS module contains its own static bypass and static switch.
+This eliminates the need for a separate bypass cabinet, which avoids a single point of failure that can exist in other, more traditional, parallel systems; and also allows an individual module to be electronically disconnected from the parallel system without affecting the remaining on-line modules.